JD Vance: The 'hillbilly' Maga loyalist who became vice-president

 He insisted that constituents had told him stories of pet-eating by immigrants, even though he did not elaborate and his Senate office did not respond to the BBC's requests for details.

-The future reward is potentially huge.
+The reward for Vance's loyalty could be huge.
 But the vice-presidency is no sure ticket to the top job.
 Just ask Kamala Harris – or Mike Pence.